WojciechMatuszewski/programming-notes/web/fem-frontend-js-questions.md

 - The **combination of DOM & CSSOM Trees (with only visible elements) creates a _Render Tree_**.

+  - Mind the _only visible elements_.
+That is why the A was not correct in this question.

 ## Question 3

 This question is all about the DNS, and I know almost nothing about these things.